soulehshaikh99/create-gatsby-electron-app/README.md

 <br />

 `gatsby.js` is used as a front-end technology for this Project.

+`gatsby-cli` is used to perform common functionality, such as creating a Gatsby application based on a starter, spinning up a hot-reloading local development server, and more!
 <br />

 `concurrently` is used to run multiple commands concurrently.